Medicare is federal health insurance for people 65 and older and individuals with qualifying disabilities.

 Skilled Nursing

-In addition to paying for hospitalizations, Medicare Part A pays for the first 20 days in a skilled nursing facility in which trained nurses provide medical care before coinsurance payments start.
+In addition to paying for inpatient hospital care, Medicare Part A covers your first 20 days in a skilled nursing facility, where trained nurses provide medical care before coinsurance payments start.

 Unlike nursing homes and assisted living facilities, skilled nursing facilities are for short-term medical assistance.
 Although Part A covers skilled nursing care, it does not cover long-term care in a nursing home or assisted living.